codybrookshear/ld-be-coding/README.md

 - how to run own local event source (set EVENT_SOURCE environment variable for client to use)

 - ONLY store records that are well formed; have every field, etc

+- what if new records are coming in at the same time we are returning results (or building an average?)

+- assumption: if you get the same studentId + exam pair, overwrite the score; don't add a new record to the DB; i.e. a given student can only have one score for a given exam. we assume that the newer score is correct.

 ## Building